Skip to main content

 However, we offer a cloud-native demo node that you can deploy as part of every account.

-We opted for our own language for several reasons that we outline below.
+We opted for our own language—the Tenzir Query Language or TQL— for several reasons that we outline below.

 At Tenzir, we have a clear target audience: security practitioners.
-They are rarely also data engineers and fluent in SQL and experienced with lower-level data tools.
+They are rarely data engineers fluent in SQL or experienced with lower-level data tools.
 Rather, they identify as blue/purple teamers, incident responders, threat hunters, detection engineers, threat intelligence analysts, and other domain experts.

 What database does Tenzir use?